Sneha22SP/Azure_Capstone/README.md

 # :dizzy: Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+I have choosen Logistic Regression because it is a binary classification algorithm in which dependent variable is binary i,e 1(True,Sucess),0(False,Failure).
+Goal is to find the best fitting model for independent and dependent variable in the relationship.
+Independent variable can be continous or binary, also called as logit regression, used in machine learning,deals with probability to measure the relation between dependent and independent variables.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?